 3. Run Targeted Ad Campaigns on Facebook and Instagram

 Instagram is not just a platform to target influencers.
-It is quickly becoming one of the best marketing channels for ecommerce stores.
+It is quickly becoming one of the best marketing channels for eCommerce stores.
 A study by Shopify found that “80% of users follow at least one brand on Instagram” and “60% of these users saying they’ve discovered a product or service through the platform.”
-It also found that around 30 percent users have purchased products that they’ve discovered on Instagram.
+It also found that around 30 percent of users have purchased products that they’ve discovered on Instagram.

-Similarly, Facebook also impacts ecommerce stores heavily.
-Facebook marketing is still the biggest source of social traffic and sales as Facebook has a larger user base (as of June, 2018, Facebook has around 2.19 billion monthly active users whereas Instagram has around 1 billion).
+Similarly, Facebook also impacts eCommerce stores heavily.
+Facebook marketing is still the biggest source of social traffic and sales as Facebook has a larger user base (as of June 2018, Facebook has around 2.19 billion monthly active users whereas Instagram has around 1 billion).

-Further, Facebook has a fairly good conversion rate for social media ecommerce traffic at 1.08 percent.
+Further, Facebook has a fairly good conversion rate for social media eCommerce traffic at 1.08 percent.

 So what’s best platform to run targeted ad campaigns?
 The answer is to try both these networks, depending on the nature of your campaign (for more visuals, choose Instagram).

 But when it comes to demographics, both the social channels have their own set of advantages, as they’re popular among audiences of different but overlapping age groups.
-It is therefore the best to optimize your ad campaigns for both platforms.
+It is therefore best to optimize your ad campaigns for both platforms.
 If you aren’t convinced yet, a 2017 study by Facebook found that “content that does well on Facebook also works well with Instagram.

 4. Constantly Refine your Email Marketing

-The good news is your ecommerce email marketing can save the day.
+The good news is your eCommerce email marketing can save the day.
 But for that, you must constantly refine your strategy.
 The following are some different types of emails you must be sending out to maximize your revenue.